Monday, May 6, 2024

 “…the Wild may sign Marat Khusnutdinov after his season ends Feb.
 25, burn the first year of his entry-level contract and start him right away in the NHL.
 He has 16 points in 38 games for KHL Sochi (three points a game), can play wing and center and has a ton of pro experience already at 21, so it would make sense for the Wild to get a head start on seeing what they have in him heading into next season."
 SOOO, is Khusnutdinov agreeable to showing up on March First???

 In the final analysis, the Wild are at least two years if not four to five years away from any possibility of becoming an elite NHL team.
-What is therefore the crucial mindset for us Wild fans is to recognize we are watching one of the greatest sports ever conceived and that it is being played by the most talented athletes on the planet.
+What is therefore crucial for us Wild Fans is to develop the mindset that we are watching one of the greatest sports ever conceived and that it is being played by the most talented athletes on the planet.
 That is where the true thrill of Wild hockey can be found.

 Wednesday, January 24, 2024